Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 A cervical sprain is a stretched or torn muscle or ligament in your neck.
 Ligaments are strong tissues that connect bones.
-Cervical sprains are usually caused by trauma to your neck, such as a sports injury.

 Return to the emergency department if: